Harley-Davidson India

 Harley-Davidson India was a wholly owned branch of Harley-Davidson, based in Gurgaon, Haryana, India.
-Harley-Davidson India commenced operations in August 2009 and appointed its first dealership in July 2010.
+Harley-Davidson India commenced operations in August 2009 and, in July 2010, appointed its first dealership, which JCBL Group operates.

 On 24 September 2020, Harley Davidson announced that it would discontinue its sales and manufacturing operations in India due to weak demand and sales.

 History

 In 2007, U.S. Trade Representative Susan Schwab and the Minister for Commerce and Industry of India, Kamal Nath, had agreed that Harley-Davidson motorcycles would be allowed access to the Indian market in exchange for the export of Indian mangoes.
 One Indian commentator called this "mango diplomacy."
 However, India had not specified emission standards for motorcycles over 500 cc displacement, effectively prohibiting the import of Harley-Davidsons, along with most models of other manufacturers.
 Plans to export to India were also held up by import duties of 60% and taxes of 30%, which effectively doubled the sale price.
 A Harley-Davidson spokesman said the company thinks demand is high enough to overcome the tariffs, and (then) chief operating officer Matthew Levatich said they would continue to push for lower tariffs.
 Levatich has since been promoted to chief executive officer.

 In 2009, Harley-Davidson announced plans to establish a subsidiary to be located in Gurgaon, near Delhi.
 Plans to enter the Indian market were delayed for several years, due to high tariffs and emissions regulations.
 The pollution regulations have recently changed, but the tariff problem is yet unresolved.
 Also in 2009, Harley-Davidson India established its annual rock music tour – Harley Rock Riders.

 Harley-Davidson announced it was introducing 12 models in India from the range of five motorcycle families, namely Sportster, Dyna, VRSC, Softail and CVO.
 The motorcycles were completely built units and were to be imported to India, thus attracting a tax over 100% in the price range of 695,000 rupees and 3,495,000 rupees ex-showroom.
-The bookings were scheduled to start in April 2010 and the motorcycle delivery was to commence on June 2010.
+The bookings were scheduled to start in April 2010 and the motorcycle delivery was to commence in June 2010.
 To begin with, Harley-Davidson would have five dealerships (Delhi, Mumbai, Bangalore, Hyderabad and Chandigarh) with the aim of increasing the dealerships to more than 20 in the next five years.